Patient Information: Summary of Product Characteristics

 Before administering the product, the non-permanent seal between the two compartments must be broken and the contents of both mixed.

-CLINIMIX can be administered to adults and children.
+Clinimix can be administered to adults and children.

-It is a solution for infusion that is administered through a plastic tube connected to a vein in your arm or a large vein in your chest.
+This is a solution for infusion that is administered through a plastic tube connected to a vein in your arm or a large vein in your chest.

-Dosage – Adults and Children
+Dose – Adults and children

-Administration can continue for as long as necessary, based on your clinical condition.
+Administration can continue for as long as necessary, depending on your clinical condition.

-In severe cases, your doctor may need to perform temporary renal dialysis to help your kidneys eliminate excess product.
+In some severe cases, your doctor may need to perform temporary renal dialysis to help your kidneys eliminate excess product.

-To prevent these cases, your doctor will regularly monitor your condition and analyze your blood parameters.
+To avoid these situations, your doctor will regularly monitor your condition and analyze your blood parameters.

-If you have any other questions about the use of this product, ask your doctor.
+If you have any further questions about the use of this product, ask your doctor.

 Keep this medication out of the sight and reach of children.

-When used in newborns and children under 2 years, the solution (in the bags and administration equipment) must be protected from exposure to light until the administration is completed (see section 2).
+When used in newborns and children under 2 years, the solution (in the bags and administration equipment) must be protected from light exposure until administration is complete (see section 2).

 Do not freeze.

-Store the container in the outer packaging.
+Keep the container in the outer packaging.

 The active principles of each bag of the reconstituted solution are:

-Active principles | 1 l | 1,5 l | 2 l |
+Active Principles | 1 l | 1.5 l | 2 l |

 L-alanine | 5.70 g | 8.54 g | 11.39 g |